Tina Bell: Legacy

 Bell is considered an early grunge pioneer and is dubbed "the Godmother of Grunge" and "queen of Grunge".

+Bell was often compared to singer Tina Turner.
+Bell's son, T. J. Martin, directed the documentary Tina (2021) about Turner.
+Martin recalled that his introduction to Turner began when he was a child and men on the street would hit on Bell by calling her "Tina Turner"; "not because they knew who she was but because she has a rock aesthetic.
+They would say, 'Hey Tina—Tina Turner!'
+That was the only other Black woman in rock they could associate her with", Martin said.

+Bell and Bam Bam's legacy started being revisited in 2019 with the release of the demo Bam Bam House Demo '84 in January 2019, followed by the release of Free Fall From Space in June 2019, after bassist Scott Ledgerwood risked his life to save Bam Bam's master recordings from a house fire in 2017.
+Bell and the band's resurgence in the late 2010s and early 2020s also happened thanks to Ledgerwood, Bam Bam's main archivist who was often sharing stories and archives from the band.
+Interest in Bell and her music grew after CBS News aired a short documentary about her in September 2021.

 Drummer Matt Cameron, Bell's bandmate in Bam Bam, said of her: "Tina was phenomenal.
 I've worked with like, some of the greatest singers of my generation for sure, and she's right up there, as far as just like charisma, power, and her lyrics are really fucking cool...
 She was one of the greats."

 Seattle musician Om Johari, who used to go to Bam Bam shows as a teenager and said she was inspired to see a fellow Black woman singing in the Seattle hard-rock scene, which wasn't always inclusive of Black people or women, said that Bell does not receive the recognition she deserves as one of the founders of grunge because of sexism and racism.
-A sentiment shared by Bell's former bandmate, Bam Bam bassist Scott Ledgerwood, who said that Bell didn't get the record deals and fame that some of her white male counterparts achieved in the grunge scene because people in power in the music industry didn't give her the chance.
+This is a sentiment shared by Bell's former bandmate, Bam Bam bassist Scott Ledgerwood, who said that Bell didn't get the record deals and fame that some of her white male counterparts achieved in the grunge scene because people in power in the music industry didn't give her the chance.
 "They were too blind to see that America was ready for a Black superstar, a gorgeous lady, up front in a hard [rock] band", he said.

-In 2021, Bell's son, T. J. Martin, said he is planning on making a documentary about her.
+In 2021, Bell's son, T.J.
+Martin, said he was planning on making a documentary about her.

-In 2023, Bell was featured in the book Hit Girls: Women of Punk in the USA, 1975-1983, by Jen B. Larson.
+In 2023, Bell was featured in the book Hit Girls: Women of Punk in the USA, 1975–1983, by Jen B. Larson.